Maker-Melissa/OpenSign/docs/installation.rst

 Plug in power and let the Raspberry Pi boot.

-Wait for a few minutes and then SSH into the Raspberry Pi using an SSH client such as PuTTY for windows or command line ssh on macOS or Linux.
+Wait for a few minutes and then SSH into the Raspberry Pi using an SSH client such as PuTTY for windows or command line SSH on macOS or Linux.

 Start raspi-config::

     sudo raspi-config

+You can change your password by going to ``Change User Password``, which is recommended for security.

-If you haven't already and want to enable WiFi, you can do so now by choosing ``Open Network Options`` -> ``Wireless LAN`` and follow the prompts
+If you haven't already and want to enable WiFi, you can do so now by choosing ``Open Network Options`` > ``Wireless LAN`` and follow the prompts.

-Be sure to set your Timezone by going to ``Localisation Options`` -> ``Change Timezone``
+Be sure to set your Timezone by going to ``Localisation Options`` > ``Change Timezone``.

-You can change your password here as well, which is recommended for security.
+If you would like to change your hostname so that it doesn't conflict with any other Raspberry Pi, you can do so by choosing ``Network Options`` > ``Hostname``.

 After that you can exit the utility.